-Holds.
-I don't particularly like this category from a baseball perspective, but it serves a useful purpose in fantasy as it expands the value of many relief pitchers.
+I don't like it from a baseball perspective either, but it serves a useful purpose in fantasy as it expands the value of many relief pitchers.
+Saves are flawed too.

 The challenge with Holds, like Saves, is that it's role-based, not skills-based.
 You first have to identify which pitchers will have the role that puts them in position to get Holds.
 Then, you project each pitcher's number of holds using a comprehensive, integrated multi-disciplinary system called One-Eyed Dart-Throwing.